 \subsubsection{Type III SCFT}

-This class of theories are defined using the the class 3 singularity.
-This singularity has integer order of pole $n$ and the first $n_1$ matrices of the irregular singularity has the partition $[2,1]$, and the last $n_2$ coefficient has partition $[1,1,1]$.
-The Seiberg-Witten curve is the same as the the one with leading order singularity regular semi-simple, though the parameters are not independent.
-We would like to find the detailed spectrum of this theory from the information of the irregular singularity.
-The Seiberg-Witten curve has the following form
+This class of theories are defined using the the class 3 singularity which has integer order of pole $n$ and the first $n_1$ matrices of the irregular singularity have the partition $[2,1]$ while the last $n_2$ coefficients have partition $[1,1,1]$.
+The Seiberg-Witten curve is the same as the the one with leading order singularity regular semi-simple, but not all the operators in the Seiberg-Witten curve are independent.